 ''' Parses the data and merges the resulting AST with ithe loaded AST.

 If a filename is given, it is used to provide error-messages as if the string was read in binary format from a file with the same name.

 The file is converted to UTF-8 from the given character set.

-When merge is true the classes cNew in the file will be merged with the already. →loaded classes cOld in the following way: 1. get all the inner class definitions from cOld that were loaded from a different. →file than itself 2. append all elements from step 1 to class cNew public list NOTE: Encoding is deprecated as ALL strings are now UTF-8 encoded. '''
+When merge is true the classes cNew in the file will be merged with the already.

+-loaded classes cOld in the following way:

+1. get all the inner class definitions from cOld that were loaded from a different.

+-file than itself

+2. append all elements from step 1 to class cNew public list

+NOTE: Encoding is deprecated as ALL strings are now UTF-8 encoded. '''

 '''

-function loadString

-input String data;

-input String filename = "<interactive>";
+input Boolean uses = true;

-input String encoding = "UTF-8" "Deprecated as ALL strings are now UTF-8 encoded";
+input Boolean notify = true "Give a notification of the libraries and versions that...

+were loaded";

-input Boolean merge = false "if merge is true the parsed AST is merged with the
+input Boolean requireExactVersion = false "If the version is required to be exact,...

-→existing AST, default to false which means that is replaced, not merged";
+if there is a uses Modelica(version=\"3.2\"), Modelica 3.2.1 will not match it.";

+output Boolean success;

+end loadString;

 '''